The calibre template language¶

 {author_sort} Some Important Text {title}/{title} - {authors}

-For the book “The Foundation” by “Isaac Asimov” the template produces:
+then for “The Foundation” the template produces:

 Asimov, Isaac Some Important Text The Foundation/The Foundation - Isaac Asimov